nhsx-mirror/digital-health-insights/index.md

 # Digital Health Insights:

-## What does the 2021 GP patient survey tell us about digital access
+## What can we learn about GP Patient Survey teach us about access to digital health services in 2021?

 {% include update.html %}